jdjakub/papers/convivial-2020/manuscript.md

 look at what ppl use, fit OROM to it

-### As A "Mere Consumer"
-I begin by describing expectations of software that even "end-users" hold, consigned as they are to more or less accept what we give them.
+we want programming to be like using, here is what using looks like, hence supporting these will also be necessary for domain-appropriate development.

-#### Retained-Mode Vector Graphics
+## Retained-Mode Vector Graphics
 Most software is designed for the subset of people who have a colour display they can perceive.
 So right away it is going to require ways to draw coloured shapes.
 There are usually libraries for this (though note: not part of the language), but some only provide *immediate mode*: commands to instantaneously rasterise pixels to a buffer.
 This is not enough for modern software, as we often expect animation, or at least to see things change as we interact.
 Most often we wish to see *small changes* to the *same* shapes, rather than completely different shapes altogether; the reification that this requires to persist between frames, is known as *retained mode.*

 On this requirement, SVG fits the bill very well.
 Although it is not part of the JavaScript language *per se*, it is a standard and widely supported technology of the Web *platform*.
 We can observe that anyone with a browser *in principle* has access to a powerful vector graphics editor --- just one with no GUI.
 I will return to this later.

 The SVG tree keeps the nice properties of the DOM, such as updating the display when shape parameters are changed.
 This is well-adapted to "I/O-bound" software like mine, where things change only in response to user input.
 If I wanted animation, this boils down to a regular "advance simulation" signal, and would require setting up some rendering loop.
 Alternatively, there is the W3C's chosen ontology of CSS animations, but see section ??.

-#### Basic Assumptions About Physical Objects
+## Basic Assumptions About Physical Objects
 In any software making use of vector graphics, there is usually some level of "physics" expected by users.
 This need not be nearly as exhaustive as the word "physics" might imply, as in e.g. physics engines for games; I feel it is important to recognise it for what it is instead of conceiving physics as an inherently complex thing to be found only in specialised simulations.

-> People might not find this easy to believe - but I think you can convince them by saying
-> that pretty much all mobile phone apps have some sort of "phone touch physics" (with sliding,
+For example, pretty much all mobile apps have what could be called "phone touch physics" where menus and screens slide in and out.
-> opening menus etc.).

 All humans learn a basic set of expectations about the things they see around them.
 Some of these, such as "things fall down", are not generally appropriate to software UIs --- perhaps because the screen has a role in our lives a more of a table work surface rather than a vertical wall, even if it is vertical in real life.

-The level of physics in software tends to not involve force, or mass, or very much at all, merely position and space.
+The level of physics in software tends to not involve force, or mass, or very much at all, merely position and space; we could call it "geometric physics".
 One thing that all usable software must do, for example, is not crush many visually complex shapes, such as lines of text, into the same region, since it becomes unreadable.
 Such concepts of "solid objects do not intersect" or "only things at different layers may overlap" are basic rules inherited from the real world of graphical presentation.

 I feel the need to point this out, because by default the computer does not know even the most obvious things about how space works, so we must laboriously algorithmise this intuitive concept.
 This is not only true in the case of 2-dimensional visual domains, but even in the 1-dimensional case of memory allocation.
 The physics of 1D memory are something like this: